 + PRO: Public transport is efficient

-German culture boasts punctuality and efficiency, and this cuts across all spheres of life, including public transport.
+German culture is characteristically punctual and efficient, and this cuts across all spheres of life, including public transport.
 One of the quickest ways to get around the city is the U-Bahn, Berlin's metro system, while trams, buses and the S-Bahn also connect the central and surrounding areas and regions.

 + PRO: Great for cycling

 With over 620 miles (1,000km) of bike lanes and combined foot and cycle paths across the city, cycling is one of the easiest and healthiest ways to get around.
 Be sure to follow the rules of the road and be aware of pedestrians and other vehicles.
-Expats should note, however, that as a pedestrian, they should not walk in the dedicated bicycle lanes.
+Expats should note that, as a pedestrian, they should not walk in the dedicated bicycle lanes.